 Is Section 38 of th Is Section 38 of the NHRA applicable to the proposed development?
-YES NO UNCERTAIN A permit was issued by Heritage Western Cape on 10 August 2018.
-Heritage Western Cape confirmed that there is no reason to believe that the proposed establishment of a 25m high telecommunication mast will impact on heritage resources, and that no further action under Section 38 of the National Heritage Resources Act (Act 25 of 1999) is require.
-Please refer to Appendix E1 of the BAR.
-Will the develope the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNC If YES or UNCERTAIN, explain: UNCERTAIN, ns of culturally or historically significant elements, as defined in IHRA, including Archaeological or paleontological sites, on or) to the site? ¥E\$ NO UNCERTAIN The area proposed for the telecommunications mast is underlain by geological deposits of moderate palaeontological sensitivity, however due to the small scale of the footprint of the proposed development, it is unlikely that the proposed development will impact on significant palaeontological resources.
-The Heritage Screener (Appendix G) compiled by CTS Heritage recommended that a Heritage Impact Assessment be undertaken that assesses the impact of this development on the cultural landscape.
-Please see Appendix G for the Heritage Screener compiled by CTS Heritage.
-However, please note that a permit was received from Heritage Western Cape on 10 August 2018, refer to Appendix E1.
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: of a 25m high telecommunication mast will impact on heritage resources, and that Will the development the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
+YES NO UNCERT UNCERTAIN If YES or UNCERTAIN, explain: In the site?
+In the site? ¥E\$ NO UNCERTAIN If YES or UNCERTAIN, explain: The area proposed for the telecommunications mast is moderate palaeontological sensitivity, however due to the proposed development, it is unlikely that the proposed development and palaeontological resources.
+The Heritage Screener (Apprecommended that a Heritage Impact Assessment be used from the development on the cultural landscape.
+Please Screener compiled by CTS Heritage.
+However, please not Heritage Western Cape on 10 August 2018, refer to Appe ne small scale evelopment vendix G) co endertaken the e see Apper ote that a pe e of the foo will impact of mpiled by hat assesse ndix G for ermit was re otprint of the consignificant CTS Heritage s the impact the Heritage